nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 to correct bugs or security issues.)
 Even as the consumers
 of our own component,
-we want to be able to get to 1.0.
+we want to be able to get to 1.0 so that we can stop thinking about
+_this_ component's interface
+at the same time as we're working on
+_that_ application's feature set.

 The way to address the problem of the moving interface target is to decide on what the interface should be.